 1. A completed applicationHa

 rris Health System's Human Resources Department (HR) processes all applicants selected for admission.
-The process includes:
+The process includes (at no cost to the applicant):

 • Background check